Managing staff remotely needs trust, clear expectations and effective learning and development, writes Clive Webb, senior insights manager at ACCA

 One of the most significant of these challenges is to manage staff effectively so that they can complete tasks and continue to develop.
 To help, below are some guidelines for both those managing and being managed, in the latter case particularly from the perspective of those who have graduated recently.

-An earlier article, Tips for homeworking, looked at the approach to engaging teams when working remotely.
+An earlier article, looked at the approach to engaging teams when working remotely.
 The five recommendations provided a team-centric perspective on some of these challenges.

 This article now extends the approach to look at an individual perspective and one particular issue; remote management.

 In our workplace learning and development programmes, we place significant emphasis on the growth of leadership skills.
 Many of the techniques that individuals are encouraged to use rely upon the use of senses of sight and sound in ways that are not readily available in this distanced world.

 No longer can we peer over the laptop and ask: ‘Are you OK?’.
 It is hard to suggest walking through a task together.
 The opportunities to shadow in meetings are fewer.